-Born in 1967, John Williams began his career as a ceramicist after completing his degree at Brighton Art College.
-His early work took the form of ceramic sculptural vessels and over time became more figurative.
+Born in 1967, John Williams began his career as a ceramicist after completing his degree at Brighton Art College in 1990.

-Now living and working in north London, Williams splits his time between the UK and his studio in the Dordogne region of France.
+Now living and working in north London, Williams splits his time between the UK and the Dordogne region of France.